Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes/rules/_index.md

 Create a deck of **slider cards**.
 Draw 4 sliders at random and place them in front of the start player.

 Shuffle the deck of **word cards**.
 That's it!

-(You can also play this game completely digitally, on a single smartphone, by going to the [digital spin-off](/slippery-slopes-trippy-touches)!)
+(You can also play this game digitally, on a single smartphone.
+Check the [digital spin-off](/slippery-slopes-trippy-touches)!)

 {{% /rules-block %}}